Skip to main content

 Skills & knowledge

-There are no formal food safety qualifications required for seafood processing businesses, however each food handler and person in control of a food business is required to have food safety skills and knowledge appropriate to their food handling activities.
+There are no formal qualifications required for seafood processing businesses, however each food handler and person in control of a food business is required to have food safety skills and knowledge appropriate to their food handling activities.

 For a guide, see FSANZ Safe Food Australia Division 2.